shnoh171/shnoh171.github.io/_posts/2019-08-11-producer-consumer-problem-in-python.md

 consumerThread.start()
 ```
 ### Using Condition
 We can use a condtion variable supported by Python to solve the problem.
-Note that we used a condition variable to suspend both producer thread and consumer thread.
+Note that we used the condition variable to suspend both producer thread and consumer thread.
 ```python
 import threading
 import random